GRAMMAR NOTES: SENTENCE SYNTAX

-functions, are both missing from the rudimentary Sentence Syntax that can be “deciphered” in the new descriptive English grammar, although the attributive functions do appear, mysteriously, in their underdeveloped Complex Sentence Syntax.
+functions, are both missing from the rudimentary Sentence Syntax that can be “deciphered” in the "modern" descriptive English grammar, although the attributive functions do appear, mysteriously, in their underdeveloped Complex Sentence Syntax.
 Fact is, in those books Morphology, Sentence Syntax, and Complex Sentence Syntax are entangled together in a strange, absurd, hermetical mess.